Limited offer: Get 80% off your first year. Auto-applied at checkout.See pricing Promotion details unavailable.

 • support emails sent to vendors

 Teams often assume the EHR is the only place where HIPAA matters.
-That leads to a dangerous split-brain model: clinical systems are treated carefully, but operational systems are treated casually.
+That creates a split-brain model where clinical systems are handled carefully, but operational systems are handled casually.
 Patient names then leak into general-purpose tools that do not have the right contract terms, access controls, or notification guardrails.

 A better operating rule

 If a staff member can identify the patient and infer the health or billing context from the workflow item, handle it as PHI.
-That rule is more useful in practice than trying to debate edge cases after the information has already spread.
+That rule is more useful in practice than debating edge cases after the information has already spread.

 FAQ